-Additionally, students in Third and Fourth Class take Spanish.
+Additionally, students in First through Fourth Class take Spanish.
 Consistent with the French curriculum, students learn basic vocabulary skills and acquire the ability to articulate fundamental phrases in question-and-answer form.
-The exposure to both French and Spanish allows our students to choose a language of emphasis when entering Middle School.

 Reading elementary passages, mastering basic grammar concepts and tenses, writing simple sentences and paragraphs, and comprehending the spoken word in Fifth Class lead to the expansion and reinforcement of grammar concepts through reading, writing, listening and speaking in Sixth and Seventh Class.

-In their final year at the Academy, students are expected to fully participate in their chosen language.
+In their final year at the Academy, students are expected to fully participate in their international language classes.
 Reading passages, refining paragraph writing skills and expanding conversation in that language extends learning to a more complex and spontaneous level.

 Most Academy graduates are able to enroll in advanced international language courses in high school.

 Numerous opportunities and experiences are offered to develop leadership skills inside and outside the classroom.
 Whether participating in a group project in science, literature or math, being a member of a sports team, or launching an innovative student idea, positive leadership is encouraged and fostered.
 Formal school organizations provide members a venue for leading and serving the school community in various projects and activities.

-Middle School students help promote Advent and Lenten projects such as Adopt-a-Family and Christmas Basket distribution, as well as food, clothing, and shoe drives, and Mission Day participation.
+Middle School students help promote Advent and Lenten projects such as Adopt-a-Family and Christmas Basket distribution, as well as specific collections which support the identified needs of the community.
 The commitment of the Middle School students and the proceeds of their efforts benefit people in our local and global communities.